 We are subject to taxation in the United States and in various state, local and foreign jurisdictions.
-We remain subject to examination by U.S. Federal, state, local and foreign tax authorities for tax years 2017 through 2019.
+We remain subject to examination by U.S. Federal, state, local and foreign tax authorities for tax years 2017 through 2020.
 Our policy is to recognize income tax related penalties and interest, if any, in our provision for income taxes and, to the extent applicable, in the corresponding income tax assets and liabilities, including any amounts for uncertain tax positions.

-As of December 31, 2019, we had available net operating loss carryforwards of \$16.0 million and \$16.0 million for Federal and state income tax purposes, respectively, which are available to offset future Federal and state taxable income, if any. \$15.9 million of these Federal net operating loss carryforwards do not expire, while the remaining net operating loss carryforwards expire in 2037.
+As of December 31, 2020, we had available net operating loss carryforwards of \$25.4 million for Federal and state income tax purposes, respectively, which are available to offset future Federal and state taxable income, if any. \$25.2 million of these Federal net operating loss carryforwards do not expire, while the remaining net operating loss carryforwards expire in 2037.
 Our ability to use these net operating losses is limited by change of control provisions under Internal Revenue Code Section 382 and may expire unused.
-We also have foreign net operating loss carryforwards, which do not expire, available to offset future foreign taxable income of \$8.0 million in the United Kingdom, \$8.4 million in Belgium, and \$359,000 in Hong Kong.
+We also have foreign net operating loss carryforwards, which do not expire, available to offset future foreign taxable income of \$8.9 million in the United Kingdom, \$8.9 million in Belgium, and \$359,000 in Hong Kong.
 The potential impacts of such provisions are among the items considered and reflected in management's assessment of our valuation allowance requirements.

-The tax effect of temporary differences and net operating loss carryforwards that give rise to significant portions of the deferred tax assets and deferred tax liabilities as of December 31, 2019 are presented below (in thousands).
+The tax effect of temporary differences and net operating loss carryforwards that give rise to significant portions of the deferred tax assets and deferred tax liabilities as of December 31, 2020 and 2019 are presented below (in thousands).

+December 31,

-2019
+2020 2019

 Deferred tax assets:

-U.S. Federal and state net operating loss carryforwards \$ 4,281
+U.S. Federal and state net operating loss carryforwards \$ 6,923 \$ 4,281

-Foreign net operating loss carryforwards 3,878
+Foreign net operating loss carryforwards 4,349 3,878

-Share-based compensation 101
+Share-based compensation 52 101

-Other 260
+Other 32 260

-Total deferred tax assets 8,520
+Total deferred tax assets 11,356 8,520

-Less: valuation allowance (8,520)
+Less: valuation allowance (11,356) (8,520)

 Net deferred tax assets \$ -

-(8,520) \$ -

 In assessing the realizability of deferred tax assets, we consider whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which the net operating loss and tax credit carryforwards can be utilized or the temporary differences become deductible.
 We consider projected future taxable income and tax planning strategies in making this assessment.
 To fully realize the deferred tax asset, we will need to generate future taxable income sufficient to utilize net operating losses prior to their expiration.
 Based upon our history of not generating taxable income, we believe that it is more likely than not that deferred tax assets will not be realized through future earnings.
 Accordingly, a valuation allowance has been established for the full value of the deferred tax assets.
-The valuation allowance on the deferred tax assets increased by \$5.6 million during the year ended December 31, 2019.
+The valuation allowance on the deferred tax assets increased by \$2.8 million and \$5.6 million during the years ended December 31, 2020 and 2019, respectively.

-Income tax benefit was nil for the year ended December 31, 2019.
-Income taxes recorded differed from the amounts computed by applying the U.S. Federal income tax rate of 21% in 2019 to loss before income taxes as a result of the following (in thousands).
+Income tax benefit was nil for the years ended December 31, 2020 and 2019.
+Income taxes recorded differed from the amounts computed by applying the U.S. Federal income tax rate of 21% in 2020 and 2019 to loss before income taxes as a result of the following (in thousands).